Continental Innovates with Rancher and Kubernetes

 Since we launched RancherVM project a couple of years ago, we have received a lot of positive feedback from users.
-One enhancement many users wanted is the ability to manage VMs on a cluster of nodes.
+One enhancement many users wanted is VM management on a cluster of nodes.
 Today we are excited to announce a port of RancherVM to Kubernetes.
 We’ve added resource scheduling, a browser-based VNC client, IP address discovery, key-based authentication, and an updated user interface.

 Watch James Oliver, Rancher’s Tools and Automation Engineer, demo RancherVM.

 Under the covers, RancherVM makes heavy use of Docker containerization and container registries.
 Virtual machine base images are packaged as Docker images and published to any Docker registry.
 RancherVM ships with some of the more popular OS images stored in Docker Hub.
 As a user, you may choose between a variety of public and private registries, or even run your own private registry.

 Each virtual machine now runs inside a Kubernetes pod, which we call a VM Pod.
 A Kubernetes controller manages the vm pod’s lifecycle, granting users the ability to boot or shut down a vm, modify CPU and memory allocated to a machine, and more.

 The RancherVM system defines its own Custom Resource Definitions (CRDs) and stores all state within them.
 Consequently, RancherVM does not require a persistent datastore beyond what Kubernetes requires to run.
 A REST server exposes endpoints for performing CRUD operations on these CRDs.
 An updated UI consumes the REST server to provide an improved user experience.